Maxiik/Maxiik/README.md

 - 👋 Hi, I’m @Maxiik
-- 👀 I’m interested in reverse engineering
+- 👀 I’m interested in reverse engineering, compiler development and more.
-- 🌱 I’m currently learning X64 Assembly
+- 🌱 I’m currently studying Comp.Sci at Charles University.

 <!---